jfasch/jfasch-home/trainings/material/soup/cxx11/020-new-language-features/030-brace-initialization/topic.rst

    * * **Aggregates**

-       * Initialization as it used to be in good old C
+       * Initialization goes like it used to go in good old C
        * No constructor style

      * **Aggregate Initialization**